swilliams11/edgemicro-decorator/README.md

 The following command allows you to configure a [service](https://docs.cloudfoundry.org/devguide/services/user-provided.html) in CF to store the Microgateway configuration (org/env, org credentials) separate from the Spring application.

-You must modify the service attributes below before you execute it.
+You must modify the service attributes below before you execute the `cf cups` command.
 * org - Apigee organization
 * env - Apigee environment
 * user - Apigee Org Administrator username